Go Wild in Wood Green: A Guide

 Warmth: Very friendly staff who do their best to accommodate people on the top deck (when open) and outside in the courtyard.

-Goodness Brewing
+The Goodness Brewing

-Situated directly opposite the aforementioned chocolate factory, just five minutes away from The Earth Tap, is Goodness Brewing.
+Situated directly opposite the aforementioned chocolate factory, just five minutes away from The Earth Tap/Ludos, is The Goodness Brewing.
 This is much more of a familiar scene, so much so that it could have been airlifted directly in from Portland, Oregon or New England (or maybe that’s just how it seemed after a few pints of their hard stuff).

 Good For: Feeling like you’re somewhere epic; babies; dogs; big groups; big groups of babies and dogs.

 Beer: They had this one Idaho 7-hopped beer “Our Friend Idaho” which was amazing.
 The rest were also lovely and their “Yes!” is doing the rounds all over London pubs.
+Try some of their one-off or experimental stuff for a nice changeup from the norm.

-Vibez: Spend a good time here with an eclectic crowd, plenty of seating, and it is very kid/dog/drunk mate friendly.
+Vibez: Often hosting events, live music and kids parties, you can spend a good time here with an eclectic crowd.
+With such a large space and plenty of seating, it is very kid/dog/drunk mate friendly.

 The Great Northern Railway Tavern